top of page

 PARISH LIFE GROUPS

-Regular coffee hour during the school year and Summer breakfast give us a chance to gather between morning services.
-During the Summer, individuals or groups who can serve as hosts/hostesses make this an especially welcoming time of year.
+Coffee hour during the school year and Expanded Coffee Hour during the summer give us a chance to gather after worship.
+During the Summer, individuals or groups can volunteer to host an Expanded Coffee Hour.

 Epiphany Book Group